AE1020/AE1020.github.io/_posts/2025-07-07-code-completion-with-caps-lock.md

 keys, so I'm not bumping anything I'd use out of the way.

 *(At first I didn't realize these extra function keys were available... and tried the "virtual keys" you can assign, with names "VK 1" up to "VK 252".
-But choosing something in this range is a bit fraught... e.g. VK 1 is actually the mouse button.
-And they show up as "unknown" in the VSCode keyboard mapping.)*
+But choosing something in this range is a bit fraught, e.g. VK 1 is actually the mouse button.
+And they show up as "unknown" in the VSCode keymap.)*

 The strange choice of F19 (when it goes up to F24) is because the Mac solution can only go up to F20, and the Linux solution has a default collision that you